 Felony and/or Misdemeanor Convictions

 The American Registry of Radiologic Technologists (ARRT) has strict policies concerning the eligibility of individuals who may take the national certification exam.
 Convictions of felonies and/or certain misdemeanors may delay or prohibit an individual from being considered registry eligible.
 In order to verify eligibility, a student may complete the pre-application review process offered by the ARRT prior to application in the Radiologic Technology Program.
-For additional information, please visit the ARRT ethics web page or call 651-687-0048.
+For additional information, please visit the ARRT website and select Request an Ethics Review Before You Apply or call 651-687-0048.

 Students enrolled in the Radiologic Technology program may be required to submit to a criminal background check to satisfy the guidelines of the clinical affiliate.
 Students will be responsible for the cost of this required background check.
 Based on the results of the background check, clinical affiliates have the right to not allow a student to participate in educational activities at that facility.
 This would result in the student’s inability to complete required competencies for program completion.